Jabernathy88/kusoft-pen-pal/README.md

     * Alice's has Japanese proficiency, but Bob does not have any proficiency in Japanese.
 Alice **cannot** send a message to Bob in Japanese.

+9. As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.

-8. As any user, I cannot delete a Language if it is referenced by a Proficiency record.
+10. As any user, I cannot delete a Language if it is referenced by a Proficiency record.

-9. Otherwise, I should not have trouble deleting other records.
+11. Otherwise, I should not have trouble deleting other records.
 (Dependent destroy)

-10. As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.